denysdovhan/slides-kottans-chernivtsi-2019-react-continued-part-1/README.md

-# slides-kottans-chernivtsi-2017-react-continued
+# slides-kottans-chernivtsi-2019-react-continued-part-1

-> Slides for my talk about React for Kottans Chernivtsi Frontend Course
+> Slides for 1st part of my talk about React for Kottans Chernivtsi Frontend Course 2019

 ## Scripts